José Felipe Voloch

-José Felipe Voloch (born 13 February 1963, in Rio de Janeiro) is a Brazilian mathematician who works on number theory and algebraic geometry and is a professor at Canterbury University.
+José Felipe Voloch (born 13 February 1963, in Rio de Janeiro) is a Brazilian mathematician who works on number theory and algebraic geometry.
+He has been a professor at the University of Canterbury since 2016.

 Career

 Voloch earned his Ph.D. from the University of Cambridge in 1985 under the supervision of John William Scott Cassels.
 He was a professor at the University of Texas, Austin.

 Awards

 He is a member of the Brazilian Academy of Sciences.